 The basement gold vaults having varying levels of light and can be quite dark.
 They also have various sounds which may alarm some visitors.

-Groups must have the correct adult-to-student ratio of 1:15 (minimum) for primary schools and 1:12 (minimum) for secondary schools.
+Groups must have the correct adult-to-student ratio of 1:10 (minimum) for all schools.

 Teachers and accompanying adults must maintain direct supervision of students at all times.
 Every adult accompanying students is required to supervise them and must have adequate authority from the school to handle groups.